Clean Harbors (CLH) Q3 2017 Results - Earnings Call Transcript

 Our borderline performance in Q3 was affected by other factors, including higher-than-expected costs within our incinerator network and weaknesses in our Industrial Services group even beyond the hurricanes.
 In addition, our OilPlus closed loop offering did not ramp up quickly as we had anticipated.
 From a segment perspective, one bright spot was Oil, Gas and Lodging, which grew revenue and profitability for the second consecutive quarter as a result of the strengthening in the drilling environment.

 Looking at Tech Services segment on slide 5, strong volumes into our incinerators and landfills for the second consecutive quarter, drove a 6% increase in revenues.
-And if you exclude our Transformer Services business, which we sold this year from the 2016 results, this segment grew 10% from a year ago due to the record volumes that we're taking in.
+And if you exclude our Transformer Services business, which we sold this year, from the 2016 results, this segment grew 10% from a year ago, due to the record volumes that we're taking in.
 We've been impressed with how quickly the team has been able to drive volumes into the network.
 Incineration utilization was 92% in the quarter.
-We also grew our landfill tonnage 40% on incremental gains in our base business as well as supported by stronger project volumes.
+We also grew our landfill tonnage 40% on incremental gains in our base business, as well as supported by stronger project volumes.

 On our second quarter call, we discussed some additional expenses at the new incinerator as part of the shakedown process.
-These costs continued in the third quarter as we addressed the design flaw that needed to be corrected.
-To fully tackle these issues, we recently took an unplanned Q4 shut down at El Do, which should now enable the facility to end 2017 strong and start 2018 in a great position.
+These costs continued in the third quarter, as we addressed a design flaw that needed to be corrected.
+To fully tackle these issues, we recently took an unplanned Q4 shutdown at El Do, which should now enable the facility to end 2017 strong, and start 2018 in a great position.

 Turning to slide 6, our Industrial and Field Services segment had a challenging quarter, following a strong Q2.
-The top line was hurt by hurricane-related slowdown in the U.S., industrial services market and the weakness in the Canadian industrial service market.
+The top line was hurt by hurricane-related slowdown in the U.S. industrial services market and the weakness in the Canadian industrial service market.
 The sale of our Catalyst business in 2016 resulted in lower revenue this year.
 These factors more than offset growth in our Field Services, our Daylighting and Production Services business.
 For the quarter, our Field Services team generated approximately $4 million in revenue related to hurricane response work.

-Adjusted EBITDA and margins declined from a year ago based on the lower revenue and our mix of business in the quarter, as some projects canceled mostly due to flooding and others due to current environment.
+Adjusted EBITDA and margins declined from a year ago, based on the lower revenue and our mix of business in the quarter, as some projects canceled, mostly due to flooding and others due to current environment.
 And at the same time, margins of this business remain under pressure as customers continue to demand better pricing.
 The industrial slowdown in the U.S. and Canada contributed to a decrease in our personnel utilization, which was at 81% in Q3 compared to 82% a year ago.

-Moving to slide 7, Safety-Kleen grew revenues by 6% due to higher base oil and lubricant pricing and contributions from 2016 acquisitions.
-Revenue in the core offerings of our Safety-Kleen branches was adversely affected by the storms in Florida and Texas and parts washer services declined because of that to 247,000 in the quarter.
+Moving to slide 7, Safety-Kleen grew revenues by 6% due to higher base oil and lubricant pricing, and contributions from 2016 acquisitions.
+Revenue in the core offerings of our Safety-Kleen branches was adversely affected by the storms in Florida and Texas, and parts washer services declined because of that, to 247,000 in the quarter.
 Despite disruptions from the storms at our own branches and customer sites, the team really still did a great job and collected 59 million gallons of used motor oil in Q3, slightly above last year.
-Our charge for oil rate declined just $0.01 from Q2 to Q3, as the team continue to work hard on price, despite an increase in the fuel market, driven by the higher crude prices.
+Our charge for oil rate declined just $0.01 from Q2 to Q3, as the team continue to work hard on price, despite an increase in the fuel market driven by the higher crude prices.

 Adjusted EBITDA in the segment was flat year-over-year.
-And in recent months, we've made investments in Safety-Kleen, including centralization of Safety-Kleen's functions to a national customer care center, and expanded the closed loop through additional salespeople, infrastructure and distribution expansion.
+And in recent months, we've made investments in Safety-Kleen, including centralization of Safety-Kleen's functions to a national customer care center, and expanded the closed loop through additional salespeople, infrastructure, and distribution expansion.
 In this past quarter, we launched our closed loop offering in three new metropolitan markets.

-In terms of the sales mix for Safety-Kleen, direct sales accounted for 4% of total volume sold in Q3, flat on a sequential basis and lower than expectations.
-Blended sales accounted for 29% of our total versus 33% last quarter and a year ago.
-The [technical difficulty] (11:04) than direct lubricant sales, while disappointing in the near-term does not lower our confidence in the considerable value we expect to derive from this program.
+In terms of the sales mix for Safety-Kleen, direct sales accounted for 4% of total volume sold in Q3, flat on a sequential basis, and lower than expectations.
+Blended sales accounted for 29% of our total, versus 33% last quarter and a year ago.
+The (11:04) than direct lubricant sales, while disappointing in the near-term, does not lower our confidence in the considerable value we expect to derive from this program.
 We see a good pipeline of opportunities, and I believe it's just a matter of time before we reach that tipping point where we start to consistently move larger volumes, which will help further unlock the value of the acquisitions that we made in 2016.

 Turning to Oil, Gas and Lodging services on slide 8, an improved drilling environment helped fuel an 8% increase in segment revenue.
 Our surface rental business more than doubled from a year ago, as we capitalized on opportunities in both the U.S. shale plays and Western Canada.
-Average rig service increased to a 105 from 73 a year ago, and average utilization of our key equipment was 43%, up from 26%.
+Average rig service increased to 105 from 73 a year ago, and average utilization of our key equipment was 43%, up from 26%.
 This improvement in our solids control business more than offset seasonal weakness in our lodging business.
-Occupancy of our salable rooms at our fixed lodges was 27%, which is down from a year ago when we benefited from the demand related to the Fort McMurray fire.
+Occupancy of our salable rooms at our fixed lodges was 27%, which is down from a year ago, when we benefited from the demand related to the Fort McMurray fire.
 While segment margins remained low, we once again generated positive EBITDA and increased our top and bottom line.

 Here in slide 9, just a quick update on some corporate initiatives.
 Revenue growth remains the top priority for us, as we've made good progress on our top line year-to-date.
 In response to our new incinerator, we've driven some large volumes into our network.
 Our challenge now is to shift those volumes into a more profitable and higher price mix.
 Our El Dorado facility will continue to play a key role in that going forward.
 Within the closed loop, we anticipate a positive finish to the year, particularly given the current pricing environments for lubricants.
-For Daylighting, we acquired Lonestar in Q3 and we're moving forward with completing that integration and growing our presence in that growth market.
+For Daylighting, we acquired Lonestar in Q3, and we're moving forward with completing that integration and growing our presence in that growth market.

 Given our results, we're continuing to look at ways to smartly reduce our costs and improve efficiencies without hindering our growth prospects.
 We're continuing to look at acquisition opportunities that will support and accelerate that growth.
-And while nothing is currently planned, we'll continue to evaluate opportunities to divest smaller, maybe, non-core businesses.
-We raised nearly a $100 million in the past year, with the sales of our Catalyst Services and our Transformer Services business.
+And while nothing is currently planned, we'll continue to evaluate opportunities to divest smaller, maybe non-core businesses.
+We raised nearly $100 million in the past year with the sales of our Catalyst Services and our Transformer Services business.

-Turning to our capital allocation strategy on slide 10, we're carefully more deploying our capital with a focus on creating value and improving our returns.
+Turning to our capital allocation strategy on slide 10, we're carefully deploying our capital, with a focus on creating value and improving our returns.
 The expanded buyback program gives us the flexibility to allocate more capital in that direction.
 But we'll also continue to evaluate acquisition candidates, consider opportunities to invest in the business, as well as reduce our debt.

 So to conclude my remarks, as we enter the final quarter of 2017, we're focused on achieving profitable growth and margin expansion.
 We see favorable trends across much of our business, particularly on our waste disposal business.
 So therefore, we anticipate continued growth in Q4 and we're really excited about our prospects as we enter 2018 with both positive top and bottom-line momentum.